Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 Pro Tip

-Keep your mower blades sharp to your mower blades sharp to ensure a smooth cut.
-Dull blades tear the grass, increasing its vulnerability to diseases, especially during seasonal transitions like fall and winter.
+Keep your mower blades sharp to ensure a smooth cut.
+Dull blades tear the grass, increasing its susceptibility to disease, especially during seasonal transitions such as fall and winter.

 4. Aerate The Soil

 Aerate your lawn in early to mid-fall to improve soil health.
-Aeration relieves compaction by creating small holes, allowing air, water, and nutrients to reach roots.
+Aeration relieves compaction by creating small holes that allow air, water, and nutrients to reach the roots.

 This process promotes more profound root growth and stronger grass.
 Choose core aerators for the best results.
 This will ensure your lawn recovers fully before winter, setting the stage for vigorous spring growth.